This post is for those who want to decide between Managed Kubernetes provider or Self-Managed Kubernetes provider?

 Kubernetes already includes an impressive set of features, including scalability, detached credential configuration, self-recovery, workload management and batch execution, and progressive application deployment, but they require significant manual configuration, but we take care of much of this configuration for you and guide you through the decision-making process with our dedicated support and consultancy.

 Once your set-up is operational, we provide the tools necessary to automate routine processes such as updates, scaling, load-balancing, and monitoring.
 With our managed Kubernetes service, we include a hosting platform, that will also manage all the maintenance and configuration needed for your infrastructure.

 What to choose between Managed or Self-Managed

-With any self-managed service come a CapEx.
+With any self-managed service comes a CapEx.
 CapEx is generally defined as a long-time investment.
-But many business struggles of think of years ahead about anything specially start-ups.
+But many business struggles of think of years ahead about anything especially start-ups.
 If your business’s goal is to grow its market share from zero, then you should not be distracted by initially investing in such fixed assets.
 Your business should be more focused on building its solutions and delivering them faster to the clients.

 With a sudden burst of users or use can easily cripple your self-managed infrastructure, this is where managed service providers shine as with your requirement you can easily scale up or scale down your infrastructure.

 With managed service provider’s built-in authentication and access controls for centralized management can reduce time spent on user and security management and simplify configuration auditing.
 CIVO provides high-availability and optimize load-balancing features already present in Kubernetes.
 Monitoring and logging should be automated and centralized, for easy auditing and verification of performance.